jax-ml/jax/docs/faq.rst

     ---------------------------------------------------------------------------
     ValueError                                Traceback (most recent call last)
       File "<stdin>", line 1, in <module
     ValueError: Non-hashable static arguments are not supported.
-An error occured during a call to 'calc' while trying to hash an object of type <class '__main__.CustomClass'>
+An error occurred during a call to 'calc' while trying to hash an object of type <class '__main__.CustomClass'>

 Additionally, this also has the downside that ``calc`` will be re-compiled any time the values within ``myfunc`` change, which could be costly depending on your program.